Lockheed Constellation Survivors

 • Registered N9465 on July 10, 1970 and converted to an agricultural sprayer by Desert Air in Tucson, AZ

-• Curtis Electric props had been sold to the operators of the two surviving Martin Mars and were immediately sent back to Canada
+• Curtis Electric props were immediately sent back to Canada after flight

 • To the Dutch Constellation Association (Stichting Constellation Nederland) in October 1995

-• To the Dutch Aviodome Museum in early 2001
+• To the Dutch Aviodrome Museum in early 2001

-• Restoration began March 2001 and the aircraft was flown to The Netherlands using borrowed Curtis Electric Props and number three engine in September 2002
+• Restoration began March 2001 and the aircraft was flown to Schiphol Airport, Amsterdam using borrowed Curtis Electric Props and number three engine in September 2002

 • During restoration at Avra Valley, the museum purchased three engines from Ralph Dominquez.
 These engines had been salvaged from L749A N6011C (c/n 2647) in Arica, Chile

-• Two engines installed at Avra Valley and the third after aircraft arrived in The Netherlands
+• Two engines installed at Avra Valley and the third after aircraft arrived at Schiphol Airport

 • Museum could not find replacement props and modified aircraft to accept Hamilton Standard Super Constellation props